-To get the best results in kung fu you need the right training facilities.
+To get the best results in Kung Fu you need the right training facilities.
 It is not simply a question of high quality.
 You also need the right things and they have to fit right with your training program.
 That is why we are constantly adding to our facilities.
-We believe that after 9 years of development we have it about right and that we are well ahead of what most other training centres have.
+We believe that after 10 years of development, we have it about right and that we are well ahead of what most other training centres have.

-This are is floored with 2cm thick jigsaw matts to allow for practising throws, takedowns and rolls.
+This area is floored with 2cm thick jigsaw matts to allow for practising throws, takedowns and rolls.
 Also has a water filter to supply drinking water, hanging sandbags and training equipment (see below).

 It is divided into three sections.